-Chincoteague, Virginia: Big Viking (In Transition)A fiberglass statue of a Viking, distant relative of the Muffler Men.
+Chincoteague, Virginia: Big VikingA fiberglass statue of a Viking, distant relative of the Muffler Men.
 Smashed by Superstorm Sandy in Oct.
-2012; restored and re-erected in Oct.
-2013; taken down in April 2015.
-Currently on his back, but still visible.
+2012; restored and re-erected Oct.
+2013; taken down April 2015; seen lying on his back Aug.
+2015.

-- 3376 Ridge Rd, Chincoteague, VA
+- Ridge Rd, Chincoteague, VA

 Visitor Tips and News About Big Viking

 Big Viking still down.
 Delivered last rites.[J. Darling, 09/22/2016]